diegobonilla98/BEGAN-keras/README.md

 # BEGAN-keras
-A BEGAN implementation using idiomatic keras
+A BEGAN implementation using idiomatic keras.
+I've not seen a good implementation anywhere using keras, soooo hopefully this is the one.

 [Original Paper](https://arxiv.org/pdf/1703.10717.pdf)